 Was it better before the internet?

 The argument that things were better in pre internet days for young people is one that has a lot of popular support.
-On 12th June, Children's Commissioner for England Anne Longfield told The Telegraph newspaper "The internet is set up to be addictive.
+In June 2018, Children's Commissioner for England Anne Longfield told The Telegraph newspaper "The internet is set up to be addictive.
 All of the algorithms on it are silently working there to keep us addicted...
 It’s smartly set up to keep us dependent and part of what I hope to see in the next phase is to break that dependency so that children have the chance to make positive, informed choices about what they do when they are on it."
 Her sentiments were echoes By Sir Simon Stevens, Chief Executive of NHS England, later the same week.

 There is a lot of support for the argument that things were better before the internet